LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 } //class Block
 {% endhighlight %}

-Again the directory BlockDirectory is public.
+Again the attribute for the directory is public.
 Proof of work is not essential in this program, so Target and Nonce are both public variables.
 Otherwise, all other attributes are set privately.

 `StageToken()` adds a token to the Dictionary Tokens.
-It converts a PseudoToken, which is a struct with information about the Token, to a fully fledged Token which as a valid file path.
+It converts a PseudoToken, which is a struct with information about the Token, to a fully fledged Token which is linked to a valid file path.

 The Block hash is calculated by hashing the Block header.
 This is an 80 byte array which is created by concatenating the following attributes together: